 Sophisticated, chic, secluded

-An intimate garden retreat with all the feel of a genuine boutique hotel, Maison 557 is a bed & breakfast that prides itself on matching world-class standards with an individual touch.
+An intimate garden retreat with all the feel of a genuine boutique hotel, Maison 557 is a seven-room bed & breakfast that prides itself on matching world-class standards with an individual touch.
 With just four rooms and three suites set in two adjacent colonial-style buildings tucked away in private gardens, there are few better places to escape the crowds of Angkor than this.

 The owner has a long, and no doubt storied, career at the very top of the big-league hospitality industry behind him.
 Buying Maison 557 was the realisation of a long-held dream, and he combines that knowledge of how it’s done at the top together with a commitment to personally ensuring that every guest gets the best out of their stay in Siem Reap.